-These cartoon like creatures are capybara, the world’s largest rodent, known by the local Guarani people as carpinchos.
+These cartoon like creatures are capybara, the world’s largest rodent.
+The local Guarani people know them as carpinchos.
 They look like overgrown rabbits, crossed with a beaver and a rat like some sort of genetic experiment.

 We’re in Argentina’s swamp at Esteros del Ibera wetlands .
 Floating islands of aquatic plants and grasses dominate the landscape.

-The foliage is thick and stable enough for huge maguari storks to perch on while they patiently fish for their next meal and for alligators to bask their cold blooded bodies in the midday sun.
+The foliage is thick.
+Stable enough for huge maguari storks to perch on while they fish for their next meal.
+Alligators bask their cold blooded bodies in the midday sun.